vblagoje/openapi-service-client/README.md

 By leveraging the OpenAPI specification, `OpenAPIServiceClient` eliminates the need for manual request setup and simplifies the integration process.
 It allows you to focus on working with LLM-generated function calls and seamlessly invoke the underlying services.

+Note how in the examples above, the service invocation function in `OpenAPIServiceClient` directly accepts and processes function-calling payloads from various LLM providers.
+The client ensures that payloads are correctly identified and extracted, regardless of the LLM source, offering a truly plug-and-play experience.

 ## Contributing

 Contributions to OpenAPI Service Client are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request on the GitHub repository.